roytang/blog/content/posts/2006/07/nationals-qualifier-july-30-2006.md

 First game, he never showed any creatures, I won easily with him stuck at 4 land.
 I was wondering if I would bring in the Wraths, given that I saw R/G/W from the lands.
 I decide to not board anything and just see what his deck brings out.
-Turns out he&'s playing medium-huge creatures: Burning-Tree Shaman, Firemane Angel, Rumbling Slum.
-These are the types of decks Faith&'s Fetters is made to handle.
+Turns out he's playing medium-huge creatures: Burning-Tree Shaman, Firemane Angel, Rumbling Slum.
+These are the types of decks Faith's Fetters is made to handle.
 I win with 10 life to spare.